 What is the Job Like?

-Full-time speech-language pathologists put in a minimum of 40 hours a week.
-And many of them are doing so in the school system.
-A recent BLS report states that 48 percent of all speech therapists work in education.
-Similar to elementary school teachers or school counselors, speech-language pathologists working in schools often find that their work environment sways with the emotional fluctuations of the children they see.
-Brown says gauging parents' concerns and keeping up with a considerable amount of paperwork are additional components to the worklife of a speech-language pathologist working in education.
-Those who specialize in healthcare frequently work in hospitals, assisted-living communities, and nursing homes.
-And they, too, must properly manage the expectations of their clients and their clients' families, in addition to keeping diligent records on their treatment plans.
+About 1 in 4 speech-language pathologists worked part time in 2012.
+Full-time speech-language pathologists put in a minimum of 40 hours a week, and many of them do so in a school system.
+According to the BLS, 48 percent of all speech therapists work in education.
+Similar to elementary school teachers and school counselors, speech-language pathologists working in schools often find that their work environment sways with the emotional fluctuations of the children they see.
+Brown says gauging parents’ concerns and keeping up with a considerable amount of paperwork are additional components to the daily routine of a speech-language pathologist working in education.
+Those who specialize in health care frequently work in hospitals, assisted-living communities and nursing homes.
+And they, too, must properly manage the expectations of their clients and their clients’ families, in addition to keeping diligent records on their treatment plans.